Cochise County Cowboys: Earp vendetta

-Wyatt, Warren Earp, Doc Holliday, and a posse of deputies including cowboys "Turkey Creek" Jack Johnson and Sherman McMaster guarded Virgil on his way to the train station in Tucson.
-They found Frank Stilwell lying in wait and killed him.
+Wyatt decided he had to take matters into his own hands.
+Newly named as Deputy US Marshal to replace Virgil, he assembled a posse including Warren Earp, Doc Holliday, and several cowboys.
+"Turkey Creek" Jack Johnson and Sherman McMaster guarded Virgil on his way to the train station in Tucson.
+The posse found Frank Stilwell lying in wait and killed him.
 A second person, possibly Ike Clanton, was also seen but escaped.
 When Pima County issued warrants for the arrest of the Earps in the murder of Frank Stilwell in the Tucson railyards, Sheriff Behan deputized Johnny Ringo, Pete Spence, Johnny Barnes and about 17 other Cowboys to pursue and arrest the Earps.
 They were unsuccessful.

 Bat Masterson and Luke Short were faro dealers for Wyatt for a while at the Oriental Saloon, but both left in April 1881.
 Lou Rickabaugh, the owner of the Oriental Saloon, was also from Dodge City.
 Other known Cowboys included Billy Claiborne, Curly Bill Brocius, Johnny Ringo, Frank Patterson, Milt Hicks, Bill Hicks, Bill Johnson, Ed Lyle, and Johnny Lyle.
 In February 1882, Diehl was running from the law, as a warrant was issued for his arrest relating to a January 1882 stagecoach robbery.
 He eventually was arrested for numerous crimes, including cattle rustling and robbery, and was convicted and sentenced to five years in prison at Santa Fe, New Mexico.
 He escaped in February 1885 but was recaptured after four days.
 He was returned to prison and not released until March 1887, at which point his name disappeared from public records; by some accounts he died in a gunfight.